Bed, Bath & Beyond dips in 4th quarter

 The Exchange’s retail mission supports soldiers worldwide

-The Exchange is laser focused on fulfilling its retail mission in supporting active duty personnel, the military retailer shared during a meeting with leadership Wednesday.
+The Exchange is focused on fulfilling its retail mission in supporting active duty personnel, the military retailer told leadership Wednsday.

 Gen. Gustave Perna, Commanding General of the U.S. Army Materiel Command and the Army’s senior logistician, met with Army & Air Force Exchange Service director and CEO Tom Shull and senior Exchange executives.
-The meeting helped lay the foundation for how AMC sees the Exchange fitting into its logistical footprint.
-Perna and Shull also discussed how AMC and the Exchange can more effectively support the Warfighter.
+The meeting helped lay the foundation for how AMC sees the Exchange fitting into its logistical footprint, the Exchange said.
+Perna and Shull also discussed how AMC and the Exchange can more effectively support soldiers.

 “Meetings like these are very helpful,” Perna said.
 “It’s good for me to be informed on what we are or are not doing.”